ongmingyang/some-max-cut/README.md

 Some Max Cut
 ------------

-There is a python version, and a C version.
-The python version requires cvx_opt and chompack.
-The C version doesn't work.
+This module requires cvx_opt and chompack.

 To run, do